zoran-horvat/genai-workshop/README.md

 *The request* is to augment the `Address` and the `Company` types:
 - An `Address` may have one or several of these meanings: Headquarters, Billing address, Branch address, Legal address, or Other.
-- A `Company` may have multiple addresses, each with its one or more meanings.
 - A `Company` can either be owned by the logged-in user, or a partner company.

 *A specific* request for the `Address` type is to implement polymorphism via an `enum` (with the `Flags` attribute), which would define the meaning of an address.